symphonists/db_sync/README.markdown

 ## Warning

-Obviously this is not a supported core feature.
-The modification of the MySQL class will be lost when you upgrade Symphony.
+Since this extension requires a core file modification, changes you make to the MySQL class will be lost when you upgrade Symphony.
+Remember to add in the logging call back into `class.mysql.php` if you update Symphony!

 As of version 0.7 the queries are stored in a file named `db_sync.sql` in your `/manifest` folder.
 This is unsecured, and therefore I strongly advise that this extension only be enabled on development environments.